microsoft/JSTSdocs/articles/editor/linting.md

 Since Visual Studio now lints all files in your project or solution, you may want to choose some files or directories for it to ignore.
 To do so, Visual Studio supports the `.eslintignore` file.
 When such a file is located in a project's root directory, ESLint will use it to exclude the requested files or directories from linting.
 More information on usage of the `.eslintignore` file can be found in [the ESLint documentation](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories).

 > [!NOTE]
-> When using a `jsconfig.json` file or a `tsconfig.json` file, the location of that file is considered to be the project root.
+> When using a `jsconfig.json` file, or when using a `tsconfig.json` file with `allowJS` enabled, the location of that file is considered to be the project root.
 Otherwise, the location of the project file (e.g., a `.csproj` file) is considered to be the project root.
-In scenarios without such a file, such as when using Open Folder, an `.eslintignore` file in the User Home folder will be recognized.
+In scenarios without such a file, such as when using Open Folder or when the rooting `tsconfig.json` does not have `allowJS` enabled, an `.eslintignore` file in the User Home folder will be recognized.

 > [!NOTE]
 > Since ASP.NET Core projects frequently include JavaScript libraries in the `wwwroot\lib` directory, files in that directory will not be linted by default.
 If you do want these files to be linted, you can re-include that directory or any file or subdirectory it contains by using an `.eslintignore` file.